mackenly/PyATEMAPI/README.md

 [{'source': 1, 'preview': False, 'program': True}, {'source': 2, 'preview': False, 'program': False}, {'source': 3, 'preview': True, 'program': False}, {'source': 4, 'preview': False, 'program': False}, {'source': 5, 'preview': False, 'program': False}, {'source': 6, 'preview': False, 'program': False}, {'source': 7, 'preview': False, 'program': False}, {'source': 8, 'preview': False, 'program': False}]
 ```

-Again, view [https://documenter.getpostman.com/view/19380446/UzQpvT1y](https://documenter.getpostman.com/view/19380446/UzQpvT1y) for more examples and documentation.
+Again, view [the API docs in Postman](https://documenter.getpostman.com/view/19380446/UzQpvT1y) for more examples and documentation.

 ## Docker

 The application can be run via Docker.
-This can be built using the repository defined container definition or using the DockerHub registered container found on [mackenly/pyatemapi](https://hub.docker.com/repository/docker/mackenly/pyatemapi/general).
+Use the DockerHub registered container found on [mackenly/pyatemapi](https://hub.docker.com/repository/docker/mackenly/pyatemapi/general) or build it yourself using the container definition.
 Some users run this locally on Synology NAS devices, which allow you to run Docker images, on a Raspberry Pi, or within a dedicated Docker server with other production automation apps.

 ### Create an ENV file

-The atem device ip and passphrase for the API will be pulled from environment variables.
+The ATEM device ip and passphrase for the API will be pulled from environment variables.
 To do this we'll need to create
 and [env file](https://docs.docker.com/compose/environment-variables/env-file/) called `.env` which will be used by our
 docker and docker-compose instructions later.
 Just create the `.env` file and edit it to have the following variables: